 When 8 out of 10 (or 6 out of 8) frames are being used for brood and food storage, it’s time to add another box.
 If you are in doubt, it is often best to add a bit early rather than too late.

+This rule is in reference to beekeepers that are adding additional boxes for honey harvest.
 Adding honey supers allows room for ample honey collection and eases crowding inside the hive.

 It is best to add 1 box at a time.
 Inspect the hive every 10-14 days during the honey flow to check for space.

 If you have a strong hive and you are going on vacation for a couple of weeks during a heavy nectar flow – it’s okay to put on 2 supers.

 However, check the bees when you return to ensure they are filling out the outer frames in the bottom box too.

 A new hive of bees can be started with a captured swarm, a package of bees or even a nuc colony.
 Start with only 1 deep box.
 There is no need to give a small population of bees so much space to guard in the beginning.

 The same 80% rule applies to this beginner hive.
 Add the second super box when 80% of the bottom deep is in use.

 Now if you get lucky and receive a nuc hive with 5 full frames and overflowing with bees, they may be ready for another box right away.
 However, this is not the be situation for most new hives.

 Feeding the new colony 1:1 sugar water encourages the bees to draw out the comb quickly.
 They can still work on cool, windy, or rainy days if they have feeders inside the hive.

 That second super may be a deep, medium, or shallow depending on the hive configuration you choose.
 In most regions, the bees need 2 boxes that you will not harvest from.